-→ During the early summer after their first year in the program, students are advised to meet with their advisor (or co-advisors, if they are advised by more than one faculty member) to discuss who to invite to serve on their PhD Committee and who to invite to serve as the Chair of the PhD Committee.
+- → During the early summer after their first year in the program, students are advised to meet with their advisor (or co-advisors, if they are advised by more than one faculty member) to discuss who to invite to serve on their PhD Committee and who to invite to serve as the Chair of the PhD Committee.
 After the student and advisor have agreed who to invite, the student should send invitations by email to the prospective committee members.
 Once the committee members have agreed to serve, the student should make their committee official by filling out the Appointment of Doctoral Advisory Committee Form, which is reviewed and approved by the Graduate Program Director.
 It is highly recommended that this form be filled out and submitted to the Graduate Program Coordinator by July 1st after the second semester in the BME PhD program.
 During that summer or early fall as the student enters their second year in the program, they are advised to schedule a meeting with their committee members (either as a group or one-on-one meetings) to discuss the PhD Plan of Study (see §2.8.4), research goals and objectives, career goals, and professional development opportunities that can be undertaken during the PhD training experience.
-The PhD Plan of Study should be submitted to the Graduate Program Coordinator in the spring of the second year (before May 1st) - and please note that it is an Engineering School Requirement that this form be submitted before the student takes their PhD Qualifying Exam.

-→ During the spring of their second year in the program, students should start planning to take their PhD Qualifying Exam.
+The PhD Plan of Study should be submitted to the Graduate Program Coordinator in the spring of the second year (before May 1st) -before the student takes their PhD Qualifying Exam. - → During the spring of their second year in the program, students should start planning to take their PhD Qualifying Exam.
 Note that students can take the PhD Qualifying Exam prior to this point in time, e.g., during the summer after their first year in the program, with permission of their PhD Advisor and the BME Graduate Program Director.
 The PhD Plan of Study should be filled out and submitted to the Graduate Student Coordinator by May 1st of the year that the student plans to take the PhD Qualifying Exam.
 At least three (3) members of the PhD Committee must be present for the PhD Qualifying Exam, but more than three members is allowable.
-More details about the composition of the PhD Qualifying Exam Committee are provided below in §2.8.7.

-→ Sometime between the summer after their third year and half-way through their fourth year in the program, students should do their PhD Dissertation Proposal.
+More details about the composition of the PhD Qualifying Exam Committee are provided below in §2.8.7. - Sometime between the summer after their third year and half-way through their fourth year in the program, students should do their PhD Dissertation Proposal.
 The PhD Dissertation Committee (or a sub-set thereof) will serve as the student's examining committee for the PhD Dissertation Proposal.
 At least four (4) members of your PhD Dissertation Committee must be present during the proposal, either virtually or in person.
-Additionally, one of the four members must be an "outside" committee member, which means that he/she/they must have 25% or less of their primary appointment within the BME department.
-The chairperson of the committee (who may not be the student's faculty advisor) must hold 50% or more of their primary appointment in the BME Department.
+Additionally, one of the four members must be the "outside" committee member, which means that they must have 0% appointment within the BME department- and not have a courtesy appointment for those students joining after May of 2024.
+The chairperson of the committee (who may not be the student's faculty advisor) must hold 25% or more of their primary appointment in the BME Department OR have previously served on BME PhD committees of three students through the entirety of the degree process (qualification exam, proposal defense, and dissertation defense).